fedspendingtransparency/usaspending-website/api_contracts/contracts/award/AwardProfile.md

 This endpoint returns a list of transactions, their amount, type, action date, action type, modification number, and description.

-Results with award type codes corresponding to loans will follow the `LoanTransactionResult` format.
-All others will follow the `TransactionResult` format.

 ### Transactions [POST]

 + Request (application/json)